 Every pet food bag has an ingredient list that goes in descending order and there is alot of hype around what ingredients are in food but what about what nutrients are in your dog food?
+1. Tricky labeling 2.
+Selection based on nutritional value 3.
+Balance 4.
+Fairy Dust Want to learn more?
+Check out AAFCO’s website and learn about what all that fancy wording on your label actually means.

 Often you need to watch for ways companies will up the weight of an ingredient by including it whole, therefor showing it higher in the ingredient list itself.
 For example whole chicken will weigh more that chicken meal often because of water weight.
 But what is chicken meal?
 According to AAFCO chicken meal is chicken dehydrated that can not include things like feathers, entrails, feet and heads, this results in a lighter product but not devoid of nutrients unlike whole chicken.
 But does this mean that the initial weight of the chicken if compared “apples to apples: wouldn’t have been the same?